sandradh11/amazon-clone-by-react/README.md

 This is a clone of the amazon website with basic functionality that includes:

-Interactive navbar
+Interactive navbar,
-Checkout page
+Checkout page,
-Login page
+Login page,
 Subtotal widget in Checkout view